xcore/sc_pwm/module_pwm_foc/doc/resources.rst

 Approximate memory usage for this module is (figures shown in Bytes):

-* codememory: 546 Bytes FIXME
+* codememory: 1332 Bytes
-* datamemory: 542 Bytes FIXME
+* datamemory:  542 Bytes

 Performance